lanice/hyrise/_sources/documentation.txt

 What is HYRISE
 --------------

-raditional databases are separated into ones for current data from the day-to- day business processes and ones for reporting and analytics.
+Traditional databases are separated into ones for current data from the day-to- day business processes and ones for reporting and analytics.
 For fast moving businesses moving data from one silo to another is cumbersome and takes too much time.
 As a result the new data arriving in the reporting system is already